On-Track and Off-Track Projects

 Example Project

-Let’s say we have a project with 5 tasks in it (total).
-0 of the tasks are in progress and 3 are already complete.
-That means the project is 60% complete (3 / 5 as a percent).
+Let’s say we have a Project with 5 Tasks in it (total).
+0 of the Tasks are in progress and 3 are already complete.
+That means the Project is 60% complete (3 / 5 as a percent).

-The project is set to start and end over a period of 10 weeks.
+The Project is set to start and end over a period of 10 weeks.
 Today, it’s already 2.2 weeks until the deadline.
-That means, we’re already 78% of the way through the time we have to complete this project.
+That means, we’re already 78% of the way through the time we have to complete this Project.

-While you might assume that if you’re 78% of the way along, you should have about that percent of the tasks in the project complete, but you only have 60% complete.
-So, this project would calculate as “Off-Track.”
+While you might assume that if you’re 78% of the way along, you should have about that percent of the Tasks in the Project complete, but you only have 60% complete.
+So, this Project would calculate as “Off-Track.”
 However, Etho puts in “wiggle room” of 20%.
 So that bump puts our percent complete higher than the percent of time that’s already elapsed.
 That is: 0.78 < (0.6 + 0.2) = “On-Track.”

-Now, if you went all week the next week without completing any more tasks (changing that 78% to an 88%), the amount of time that’s already passed will quickly be larger than the percent complete of the project.
+Now, if you went all week the next week without completing any more Tasks (changing that 78% to an 88%), the amount of time that’s already passed will quickly be larger than the percent complete of the Project.
 That would put it “Off-Track.”
 That is: 0.88 > (0.6 + 0.2) = “Off-Track.”

 Why Can’t I just Set a Project as On or Off-Track?

 Great question!
 Many systems allow for that.
 However, Etho is all about accountability and transparency.
-If a project is more than 20% behind where it should be, that project is Off-Track.
+If a Project is more than 20% behind where it should be, that Project is Off-Track.
 We want the system to call that out immediately.

 Remember, the math is based both on time remaining and percent complete.
-So, if a project is taking longer than expected, just push the due date back.
+So, if a Project is taking longer than expected, just push the due date back.
 Of course, that’s the whole exercise that should be happening in a Project review.
 We wouldn’t want to just “go with our gut.”